privacyguides/privacyguides.org/docs/android/overview.en.md

 ## Android Versions

 It's important to not use an [end-of-life](https://endoflife.date/android) version of Android.
 Newer versions of Android not only receive security updates for the operating system but also important privacy enhancing updates too.
-For example, [prior to Android 10](https://developer.android.com/about/versions/10/privacy/changes), any user apps with the [`READ_PHONE_STATE`](https://developer.android.com/reference/android/Manifest.permission#READ_PHONE_STATE) permission could access sensitive and unique serial numbers of your phone such as [IMEI](https://en.wikipedia.org/wiki/International_Mobile_Equipment_Identity), [MEID](https://en.wikipedia.org/wiki/Mobile_equipment_identifier), your SIM card's [IMSI](https://en.wikipedia.org/wiki/International_mobile_subscriber_identity), whereas now they must be system apps to do so.
+For example, [prior to Android 10](https://developer.android.com/about/versions/10/privacy/changes), any apps with the [`READ_PHONE_STATE`](https://developer.android.com/reference/android/Manifest.permission#READ_PHONE_STATE) permission could access sensitive and unique serial numbers of your phone such as [IMEI](https://en.wikipedia.org/wiki/International_Mobile_Equipment_Identity), [MEID](https://en.wikipedia.org/wiki/Mobile_equipment_identifier), your SIM card's [IMSI](https://en.wikipedia.org/wiki/International_mobile_subscriber_identity), whereas now they must be system apps to do so.
 System apps are only provided by the OEM or Android distribution.

 ## Android Permissions

-[Permissions on Android](https://developer.android.com/guide/topics/permissions/overview) grant users control over what apps are allowed to access.
+[Permissions on Android](https://developer.android.com/guide/topics/permissions/overview) grant you control over what apps are allowed to access.
 Google regularly makes [improvements](https://developer.android.com/about/versions/11/privacy/permissions) on the permission system in each successive version.
-All user installed apps are strictly [sandboxed](https://source.android.com/security/app-sandbox), therefore there is no need to install any antivirus apps.
+All apps you install are strictly [sandboxed](https://source.android.com/security/app-sandbox), therefore there is no need to install any antivirus apps.
 The savings you make from not purchasing or subscribing to security apps is better spent on paying for a supported device in the future.

 Should you want to run an app that you're unsure about, consider using a user or work [profile](android/#android-security-privacy).

 ## User Profiles

 Multiple user profiles can be found in **Settings** → **System** → **Multiple users** and are the simplest way to isolate in Android.

-With user profiles you can limit a user from making calls, SMS or installing apps on the device.
+With user profiles, you can impose restrictions on a specific profile, such as: making calls, using SMS, or installing apps on the device.
 Each profile is encrypted using its own encryption key and cannot access the data of any other profiles.
 Even the device owner cannot view the data of other profiles without knowing their password.
 Multiple user profiles is a more secure method of isolation.

 ## Work Profile